keu/docs/software/quickstart.md

 Your Dockerfile will include reference to an Astronomer Certified Docker Image.
 [Astronomer Certified](https://www.astronomer.io/downloads/) (AC) is a Debian-based, production-ready distribution of Apache Airflow that mirrors the open source project and undergoes additional levels of rigorous testing conducted by our team.

 This Docker image is hosted on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags) and allows you to run Airflow on Astronomer.
-Additionally, the image you include in your Dockerfile dictates the version of Airflow you'd like to run both when you're developing locally and pushing up to Astronomer Cloud.
+Additionally, the image you include in your Dockerfile dictates the version of Airflow you'd like to run both when you're developing locally and pushing up to Astro.

 The Docker image you'll find in your Dockerfile by default is: